CACI-IMG/ForecasterDocs/reference/Automation/Workflows.md

 ![Delete Workflow](imgs/Workflows_DeleteWorkflow.png)

-To delete a workflow click on the **Delete Workflow** button as shown below.
+To delete a workflow click on the **Delete Workflow** button as shown above.